 Sexual Harassment Attorney in New York

-New York has strict laws concerning sexual harassment in the workplace.
-In August 2019, Former Governor Andrew Cuomo signed legislation that strengthened the New York State Human Rights Law, the state law prohibiting discrimination in the workplace.
-After that, employers in New York had to create sexual harassment policies that met the minimum state requirements.
-If they failed to do so, and you are a victim of this form of harassment, you have rights.
+New York enforces strict laws concerning sexual harassment in the workplace.
+In August 2019, former Governor Andrew Cuomo signed legislation that strengthened the New York State Human Rights Law, the state law prohibiting discrimination in the workplace.
+After this, employers in New York must create sexual harassment policies that meet at least the minimum state requirements.
+If they fail to do so and you experience this form of harassment, you have rights.

 Get the support you need from our sexual harassment lawyer in New York.
 Submit an online form or dial (212) 295-5828 now.